Xamarin

 Looking at this we might be a bit wierded out by the <NavigationPage><x:Arguments>...

-lines, but what it is actually doing is instatiating a NavigationPage
+lines, but what it is actually doing is instatiating a NavigationPage object, which

-may either take no arguments or one argument of type Page
+may either take no arguments or one argument of type Page.
+As we said, arguments, not

 properties!
-The XAML format allows us to pass arguments to the parent using the <Arguments>
+The XAML format allows us to pass arguments to the parent using the <Arguments> element,

-but we also need to reference the namespace of XAML, thus <x:Arguments>
+but we also need to reference the namespace of XAML, thus <x:Arguments>.

 public class MainPage : MasterDetailPage { public MainPage() { InitializeComponents(); } }